 Sickened by a tough hike to camp and an even tougher immunity challenge, Diane was an easy first boot for the Boran tribe.

-Even though Chuay Gahn lost the first immunity challenge because of Ghandia’s lack of skill on the puzzle, and even though Tanya was sick and suffering from dehydration, it was John that was voted off first after playing a prank on the tribe about their water source.
-Suffice it to say the prank did not go over so well.
+Even though Chuay Gahn lost the first immunity challenge because of Ghandia Johnson's lack of skill on the puzzle, and even though Tanya Vance was sick and suffering from dehydration, it was John that was voted off first after playing a prank on the tribe about their water source.
+Suffice it to say, the prank did not go over so well.

 The first poster child for playing too fast, too soon, Nicole would have been fine if she laid low.
-Instead, she targeted Tijuana, and after that information got back to her and her alliance, it was bye-bye, Nicole.
+Instead, she targeted Tijuana Bradley, and after that information got back to her and her alliance, it was bye-bye, Nicole.

-The Australian Outback champion went from first to worst thanks to a plot among her tribe to vote the winners off.
-That made her an easy target for an early dismissal.
-Tina came back and acquitted herself quite nicely in season 27 when she joined her daughter Katie for the Blood vs. Water season.
+The Australian Outback champion went from first to worst thanks to a plot among her tribe to vote the winners off, making her an easy target for an early dismissal.
+Tina came back and acquitted herself quite nicely in season 27 when she joined her daughter Katie Collins for the Blood vs. Water season.

-Jonathan was the only male not selected for a tribe in Palau and — like Wanda — was booted from the game before even making it to a Tribal Council.
+Jonathan was the only man not selected for a tribe in Palau and — like Wanda — was booted from the game before even making it to a Tribal Council.

 Due to the Wanda/Jonathan situation, Jolanda was not the first person kicked out of the game, but she was still the first person voted out at the first Tribal Council on day 3 — merely the first Ulong domino to fall.